KimaniKibuthu/nd0821-c2-build-model-workflow-starter/README.md

 [License](LICENSE.txt)

 ## Link to project
-The link to the completed project is [here](https://github.com/KimaniKibuthu/nd0821-c2-build-model-workflow-starter)
+The W&B link to the completed project is [here](https://wandb.ai/kimanikibuthu/nyc_airbnb?workspace=user-kimanikibuthu)